 - Add the sugars (brown and granulated) to the browned butter and whisk until smooth.¾ cup brown sugar, ½ cup granulated sugar

-- Add the egg, salt, and vanilla extract, beating with a whisk until the mixture lightens in colour.1 large egg, 1 tsp vanilla extract, ¼ tsp salt
+- Add the egg, salt, and vanilla extract, beating with a whisk until the mixture lightens in colour.1 large egg, 1 teaspoon vanilla extract, ¼ teaspoon salt

 - Add the chocolate (set aside ⅓ cup of semisweet chocolate) and fold just until everything is incorporated.
 If you want more or less chocolatey cookies you can adjust as you see fit.
 Let the dough rest for 5 minutes before scooping.1 ⅓ cup chopped semisweet chocolate or chocolate chips, ¼ cup chopped milk chocolate or chocolate chips